NYU Courant Institute Girls’ STEM Summer Program

 Student Health Center

-The Student Health Center is available to NYU GSTEM students, but its services may not be covered by a student’s private insurance policy.
-Students and families are encouraged to check with their own health insurance provider in advance of NYU GSTEM to determine whether the Student Health Center is within their approved network.
+The Student Health Center is available to all NYU GSTEM students for urgent care, but its services may not be covered by a student’s private insurance policy.
+GSTEM students must have their own health insurance that meets the minimum threshold of coverage in New York City.
+Students are encouraged to check with their own health insurance provider in advance of NYU GSTEM to determine whether the SHC is within their approved network.

 Henry and Lucy Moses Center for Students with Disabilities